Alexber17/food3/README.md

 # FoodBlog
-This website is blog for online, this alloy you to add, modify and delete recipes its equipped with search options for an easy accept to your recipes.
+This website is an online food blog, it allows you to add, edit, and delete recipes.
+It is equipped with a search option for easy accept to your recipes.

 Project status: Prototype